Office of Undergraduate Admission & Recruitment

 1700 E. Cold Spring Lane, Tyler Hall, Suite 111

-Baltimore, MD 21251 - Personal transcript drop-off to our office.
+Baltimore, MD 21251 - Transcript drop-off to our office

-Students are encouraged to submit their official test scores to Morgan State using any of the methods below.
+Students have the option to submit their official test scores to Morgan State using any of the methods below.

-- SAT scores must be sent directly from College Board - College Board code is 5416.
+- SAT scores must be sent directly from College Board (code 5416)

-- ACT scores must be sent directly from ACT.org - ACT code is 1722.
+- ACT scores must be sent directly from ACT.org (code 1722)

-Students wishing to gain admission to Morgan through the test optional review process are encouraged to showcase a strong academic record (course rigor, grades, cumulative GPA, and positive grade trends).
-Applying test optional does not help or hurt your admission to Morgan, additionally test optional students may still be considered for merit scholarships and admission to the Clara I. Adams Honors College.
-If additional information is needed in order to review your application for admission as a test optional applicant, your admission counselor will reach out by email.
+Students wishing to be admitted to Morgan without test scores are encouraged to showcase a strong academic record (course rigor, grades, cumulative GPA, and positive grade trends).
+Applying test-optional does not help or hurt your admission to Morgan.
+Test-optional students may still be considered for merit scholarships and admission to the Clara I. Adams Honors College.

 A COMPLETED application for admission contains the following: